NONYA DELIGHTS

 The traditionalists: Christina Keilthy with Mama June and Godma Monica of Godmama Restaurant

-Chef Raymond Khoo of The Peranakan Restaurant
+Raymond Khoo is chef and owner of The Peranakan Singapore

 The modernist: Malcolm Lee, chef owner of Candlenut